John Doolittle: Abramoff connections

-John Doolittle has been entangled in the scandal involving Jack Abramoff.
+Doolittle was entangled in the scandal involving Jack Abramoff.
 On September 27, 2007, he indicated that he planned to fight a Justice Department subpoena for 11 years of records as part of that department's investigation into his conduct.

 Doolittle has denied any wrongdoing.
 In connection with the matter, he hired David Barger, a criminal defense lawyer and former prosecutor from Ken Starr's office, and Wiley Rein LLP, a law firm that specializes in campaign finance and government ethics.
 Doolittle has estimated that he received about $50,000 in contributions for his campaigns from clients of Abramoff, mostly Indian tribes.
 His congressional campaigns from 1999 to 2004 received $14,000 in personal donations from Abramoff over the period 1999–2004 to Doolittle's congressional campaigns.
 After Doolittle's Chief of Staff Kevin A. Ring left to work for Abramoff, Ring helped arrange for Abramoff to hire a consulting firm owned by Doolittle's wife.
 Doolittle used Abramoff's luxury sports box for a political fundraiser and failed to report this as part of his campaign finances.
 Doolittle was investigated by a federal probe into his relationship with Abramoff.
 On April 13, 2007, Doolittle's former aide, Kevin Ring, resigned from his lobby firm.
 On the same day, the FBI raided Doolittle's Virginia home.
 On September 4, 2007, the House announced that Doolittle's Chief of Staff Ron Rogers and Deputy Chief of Staff Dan Blankenburg were subpoenaed to testify before a grand jury.